DPotoyan/Chem324/math/note03.md

 $$\bar z = x-iy$$

 $$\bar z = re^{-i\phi}$$
 :::

-- **Sin and cos functions expressed via complex exponentials!** These representations of sin and cos are super powerful in simplifying various integrals and for deriving experssions.
+- **Sin and cos functions expressed via complex exponentials and their conjugates!** These representations of sin and cos are super powerful in simplifying various integrals and for deriving experssions.

 $$
 \cos{\phi} = \frac{e^{i\phi} + e^{-i\phi}}{2}